-The council's budget for the financial year ahead was approved at Full Council on Monday (3 February).
+Welwyn Hatfield Borough Council approved its budget for the financial year ahead (2021/22) at a meeting of Full Council (Monday, 1 February).

-A below inflation tax rise (1.49%) was agreed to help the council keep up with the rising cost of providing services, with Full Council agreeing to increase council tax by £4.23 to £219.15 for the average Band D property.
+A council tax rise (1.97%) will help the council keep up with the rising cost of providing services, with Full Council agreeing to increase council tax by £4.23 to £219.15 for the average Band D property.

 Councillor Duncan Bell, Executive Member for Resources, said:

 I am confident this budget will deliver on our priorities and ambition for the borough, even though we have had to find substantial savings and make some tough decisions.

 Despite the disruption of Covid-19, we remain committed to investing in our communities and making Welwyn Hatfield an even better place to live, work and spend time.